Groundhog Day (film): Thematic analysis

 The film has been interpreted in many ways by different groups.
-Rubin has said that he did not set out to write the film as a spiritual analogy.
-He simply wanted to tell a story about human life and periods in it where a person becomes trapped in a cycle no matter how much they want to escape.
+Rubin has said that he did not set out to write the film as a spiritual allegory.
+He simply wanted to tell a story about human life and periods when a person becomes trapped in a cycle that they cannot escape.
 He said it was not "just about a man repeating the same day but a story about how to live.
 Whose life isn't a series of days?
 Who doesn't feel stuck from time to time?"
 In the bowling alley scene, Phil asks two Punxsutawney residents if they understand what it is like to be stuck in a place where nothing they do matters.
-He is referring to his own trapped situation, but the two men, though not trapped in their own loop, know exactly what he means.
+He is referring to his own situation, but the two men, trapped in their own small-town lives, know exactly what he means.

 While Rubin and Ramis discussed several of the philosophical and spiritual aspects of the film, they "never intended [it] to be anything more than a good, heartfelt, entertaining story."
 Murray saw the original script as an interpretation of how people repeat the same day over and over because they are afraid of change.
 Rubin added that at the start of the loop, it is the worst day of Phil's life.
 By being forced to change who he is, to embrace the world around him, and each moment of his day, it becomes the best day of his life; the day he falls in love.
 In a 2017 interview, Murray said he believed Groundhog Day still resonated because it is about "the idea that we just have to try again... it's such a beautiful, powerful idea."

 Rubin has been contacted throughout the years by different experts providing their own interpretations.
-It has been seen as a Christian allegory with Punxsutawney Phil representing Jesus Christ, an example of the Nietzschean concept of the eternal return, the spirit of Judaism, and the essence of homeopathy.
+It has been seen as a Christian allegory with Punxsutawney Phil representing Jesus Christ, an example of the Nietzschean concept of eternal return, the spirit of Judaism, and the essence of homeopathy.
 It has also been interpreted as an adaptation of the Greek mythological figure Sisyphus who is also condemned to an eternal, daily punishment.
 Others have found significance in the numbers present in the film.
 Ramis himself was fascinated by Rubin's original draft and its concepts of reincarnation.
 The date of Groundhog Day also has implications.
 It is set between the end of winter—characterized in the film as a period of satire and the end of things—and spring—a season represented by comedy and connected with themes of renewal and redemption.